-Putting Children in Their Place
+Putting Children in Their

-Many adults believe with every fiber of their being that children belong in school.
+However, as years have passed and I’ve had hundreds of these conversations, I have come to a much more unsettling conclusion.
+Simply put, many adults believe with every fiber of their being that children belong in school.
 Full stop.
 Whether school is that great a place or not is not really the main issue on the table.
 Most adults simply don’t have better ideas for kids.

 It’s not that they don’t care.
 It’s that they’re overwhelmed.
 It is precisely because it is so daunting to face our responsibilities of caring for vulnerable citizens – draining emotionally, mentally, and physically – that many adults don’t want the job (be it children, older, frail or sick people, or anyone marginalized or oppressed).
 When it comes to the child class, we find comfort in our cultural arrangement that children are second-class citizens for us to herd like cattle (although few grownups will want to own up to this bleak strategy in such a direct manner).
 If you threaten the correctness of this arrangement – by say, merely living as a radical unschooler and not closeting – many people become quite upset.
 True story.